Supasheet.

 USING (customer_id = auth.uid() OR auth.jwt() ->> 'role' = 'admin');

--- Dashboard view
+-- Dashboard widget view

-CREATE VIEW dashboards.order_stats AS
+CREATE VIEW public.order_stats AS

 SELECT